Frequently Asked Questions

 The rules regarding DACA are complicated and it is important that we carefully analyze your history here inside the United States.

 DAPA was proposed by President Obama in 2014 and would permit Deferred Action for parents of United States Citizens and Lawful Permanent Residents.
-Before the program was started, a lawsuit was filed by several States seeking to stop it.
-The United States Supreme Court is now deciding whether the Federal Government can go ahead with this program.
+Before the program was started, a lawsuit was filed by several States seeking to stop it which resulted in a 4:4 split in the Supreme Court, President Trump eventually cancelled DAPA in 2017.